136th Operations Group: Combat in Europe

 By early September, fuel shortages were impacting both Third Army and XIX Tactical Air Command, slowing the advance, and sometimes forcing fighter-bombers to land at forward bases to refuel.
 On 3 September 1944, operating from Chartres Airfield, and in the face of "withering anti-aircraft and small arms fire," the group destroyed 262 motor transport vehicles, 230 horse-drawn vehicles, and uncounted troops in the vicinity of Mons (Bergen), Belgium, dispatching seven missions that day, also attacking as targets of opportunity enemy positions that obstructed the progress of Allied ground forces.
 For this action, the group was awarded the Distinguished Unit Citation.
 The group moved closer to the front, arriving at Laon/Athies Airfield on 11 September.
 It was cited in the order of the day for the first time by the Belgian Army for the period from D-Day through the end of September.

 As the Allied forces advanced, the group continued to support ground forces, participated in the assault against the Siegfried Line.
 In response to a request from the 2nd Armored Division the group, joined by the 363d Fighter Group bombed tank traps and "dragon's teeth" that were barring the division's advance through these defenses.
 It took part in the Battle of the Bulge from late December 1944 to January 1945 by attacking rail lines and trains, marshalling yards, roads and vehicles, armored columns, and gun positions, operating with the Allied forces that pushed across the Rhine and into Germany.
 It was cited in the order of the day for a second time by the Belgian Army for this support and awarded the Belgian Fourragère.
 The group's last combat mission, a fighter sweep near Prague, was flown on 7 May.

-Two group pilots, Lt Col Paul F. Douglas, Jr. and Maj Randall W. Hendricks became flying aces with more than five enemy aircraft destroyed.
+Two group pilots, Lt Col Paul P. Douglas, Jr. and Maj Randall W. Hendricks became flying aces with more than five enemy aircraft destroyed.
 Two of the group's victories were jet powered Messerschmitt Me 262s, both on 16 April 1945.
 The group's total credit for air to air victories was: